 Select Set up and your stream's configured.

-Events begin to arrive on Splunk within 5 minutes.
+Events begin to arrive on Splunk within half an hour or less.

 Set up an Event Grid stream

 Make note of the “Topic Endpoint” and one of the two “Access Keys”.
 Use this information to create the Event Grid connection.

 Enter the topic endpoint and one of the access keys.
 The access key is stored securely within Azure DevOps and never displayed again in the UI.
 Rotate the access key regularly, which you can do by getting a new key from Azure Event Grid and editing the stream

 Once you have your Event Grid stream configured, you can set up subscriptions on the Event Grid to send the data almost anywhere in Azure.

 Make note of the workspace ID and primary key.